ksator/automation_summit_Q3_2018/README.md

 ## Diagram
 ![Diagram.png](resources/Diagram.png)

+## Versions

+The ubuntu hosts are running 16.04 release.
+The vMX are running 17.4R1-S2.2
+The other componants will be installed using the below instructions.

 ## IP addresses and credentials
 | Name | Operating system | Management IP address  | Username | Password|
 | ------------- | ------------- | ------------- |------------- | ------------- |